jarviscanada/jarvis_data_eng_james/core_java/twitter/README.md

 # Introduction
 The Java Twitter App is an command line application that allows user to Create, Read and Delete Tweets.
-It connects to Twitter API through OAuth and perform part of CRUD implementation.
-Post and Get request was used, and the Tweet returned was process using DAO design pattern.
+It connects to Twitter REST API using authentication tool OAuth and perform part of CRUD implementation.
+Post and Get request were used, and the returned tweets were process using DAO design pattern.
 # Design
  UML diagram